View a markdown version of this page

 gpgcheck=1 Verifies the GPG signature of individual RPM packages before installation.
 Enabled

 repo_gpgcheck=1 Verifies the GPG signature of the repository metadata (repomd.xml) before using the repository.
-Disabled (enabled by default starting with the 2023.12 quarterly release)
+Disabled by default

-We strongly recommend that you enable both gpgcheck and repo_gpgcheck.
-This ensures that both the repository metadata and the individual packages are verified before use.
+We recommend that you enable both gpgcheck and repo_gpgcheck, after you confirm that your automation is ready.
+This verifies both the repository metadata and the individual packages before use.
+Before you enable repo_gpgcheck, see Use repository metadata verification in automation.

 Enabling repository metadata verification